How to Buy Tickets for the Colosseum and the Vatican

 With this option you'll see the two great wonders of Rome, but there's so much more to see.
 With the peace of mind of having covered the essentials, my advice is to organise your visit for the rest of the days to locate the most important fountains, sights, palaces and squares of the eternal city and visit them on foot.

 If you're looking for more impressive monuments after this tour, don't miss the Pantheon, Castel Sant'Angelo or churches such as Santa Maria Maggiore or Santa Maria in Trastevere.
 If, on the other hand, what impresses you most on this tour are the Vatican Museums, be sure to visit the Borghese Gallery.
-If you want, you can read more information in my post on Borghese Gardens and Gallery Tours & Tickets.
+If you want, you can read more information in my post on Borghese Gallery in Rome Tickets and Tours.

 If what you want is a more extensive guided tour of the city, I have also prepared a post about my favourites, so read here everything you need to know about Top 11 tours of Rome.